 * “I don’t get it.
 What is it with you?
 You are exactly like me” “I don’t know, I reckon you’re braver” “Oh yeah, ten times”.

 * I love the way Rickey’s death scene is handled.
 Compared to the rest of the episode, there’s no score for a change, and it’s left unclear for a while which Mickey got killed.
 And when Mickey glares at the Cybermen, they glare back in at him in stony silence, seemingly daring Mickey to climb over the fence since they kill him next.

 * “Help me!”
 “You are in pain.
 We can remove pain forever” “No, not yet!
-I’m not ready” “We will give you immortality” “I’ve told you.
-I will upgrade only with my last breath!”
-“Then breathe no more”.
-It was probably unintentional, but that last line was a great callback to “The Unquiet Dead“.
+I’m not ready!”
+“We will give you immortality” “I’ve told you, I will upgrade only with my last breath!”
+“Then breathe no more“.
+Top ten anime betrayals.

 * “I have factories waiting on seven continents.
 If the ear pods have failed, then the Cybermen will take humanity by force.
 London has fallen, so shall the world“.

 * “Oh, Lumic, you’re a clever man.
 I’d call you a genius, except I’m in the room” Modesty.

 * “NOOOOOOOOO!!!!”
 Darth Vader wannabe.

 * “Jackie Tyler, this is for her!”
 “Waaauugggghhhhh!!!”
 Rest in peace, Lumic, you campy bastard.